 I like to write.
 Obviously.
 Here’s a collection.

-An excerpt from my short story, “What Lies Beneath.”
+An excerpt from my short story, “What Lies Beneath,” which will most likely never see the light of day.

 At every mention of Andrew, Clark’s brows morphed into one, like a cigar glued to his forehead.
 Although I hadn’t seen Andrew in my dreams much before this nap, I talked about him enough.
 Clark wasn’t jealous exactly.
 But he had a strong aversion to Andrew.
 It’s not healthy to live in the past, he’d say.
 If he’d known about Dylan, he’d probably propose.
 An anchor around my ring finger.